 In general, most people with epilepsy must be 12 months free of seizures before they can drive a motor vehicle in accordance with the Medical Fitness to Drive Guidelines.
-This has a number of implications:
+This has several implications:

-- Almost all new diagnoses of epilepsy in adults come with restrictions on driving.
-This typically occurs without time to plan or prepare and can lead to significant challenges and upheaval in a person's family, social and working lives at a time when they are learning to cope with a neurological diagnosis. - If a person with epilepsy who holds a license experiences a breakthrough seizure, they will once again lose that license for a further 12 months until they become one year seizure free. - 3.
-Many of the 30% who are living with long-term uncontrolled epilepsy will never be able to hold a driver's license, often creating significant limitations on mobility and independence.
+1. Almost all new diagnoses of epilepsy in adults come with restrictions on driving.
+This typically occurs without time to plan or prepare and can lead to significant challenges and upheaval in a person's family, social and working lives at a time when they are learning to cope with a neurological diagnosis.

-4. There are a cohort of people with epilepsy who will make the conscious decision not to drive - despite meeting the criteria to hold a license- due to the unpredictable nature of their condition.
+- 2. If a person with epilepsy who holds a license experiences a breakthrough seizure, they will once again lose that license for a further 12 months until they become one year seizure free. - 3.
+Many of the 30% who are living with long-term uncontrolled epilepsy will never be able to hold a driver's license, often creating significant limitations on mobility and independence. - 4.
+There are a cohort of people with epilepsy who will make the conscious decision not to drive despite meeting the criteria to hold a license- due to the unpredictable nature of their condition.

 Therefore, there is a reliance and dependence on public transport for many people with epilepsy, as a direct result of their health condition and the State's (correct) decision to restrict their ability to drive.
 Through no fault of their own, this can lead to significant financial challenges for a person as they seek to maintain employment, remain socially active and meet family commitments.
+You will be aware that we provided further information to the Department on this point as part of our further correspondence earlier this year.